 Company structure is your legal structure.
-For example, limited company or limited liability partnership.
+For example, limited company or sole trader.

-If you’re yet to decide on a company structure, you can weigh up the pros and cons for setting up as a sole trader, limited company, or business partnership, as well as the costs and requirements involved, in our guide on how to register a business in the UK.
+Top Tip: If you’re yet to decide on a business structure, you can weigh up the pros and cons for setting up as a sole trader or limited company in our sole trader vs limited company guide.

 5. Service or product information

 Here is where you get to wax lyrical about your offer and why it’s better than anything currently on the market.

 - A description of your product or service.
 Details on what it is and what it does.